hudaalamassi/hudaalamassi/README.md

 # Hello, I'm Huda!

-I'm a Palestinian refugee from Gaza trying to figure out life..
+I'm a Palestinian refugee from Gaza, trying to figure out life..

 ##  How to Reach Me